-Ribbon: Design > Package > Manage >
+Where to Ribbon: Design > Package > Manage >

-Manage Baselines

-Keyboard: Ctrl+Alt+B

-Usage of the Baseline Tool

-Baselines are also useful when a formal requirements process is being followed or the Requirements form part of a contract, as the baseline can keep a snapshot of the requirements at important milestones such as contract signing or requirement phase sign off.
+find the Manage Baselines Baseline Tool Keyboard: Ctrl+Alt+B Usage of the Baseline Tool Baselines are also useful when a formal requirements process is being followed or the Requirements form part of a contract, as the baseline can keep a snapshot of the requirements at important milestones such as contract signing or requirement phase sign off.
 This is also applicable to iterative and incremental processes such as Agile methods, as the requirements can be baselined before or even after a Sprint.
 When Requirements are still volatile and the Requirements' owners are still formulating their needs, a baseline can be created to take a snapshot at important points in the analysis phase, such as after an elicitation workshop.
 Options for the Baseline Tool There are several options that can be applied to configure the way the Baseline Compare tool presents information; these are available from the Options button on the Baselines window.